minio/docs/source/reference/minio-server/minio-server.rst

 ~~~~~~~~~~~~~~~~~~~

 These environment variables control behavior related to MinIO metrics and
 logging.
-See :doc:`/monitoring/monitoring-overview` for more information.
+See :ref:`minio-metrics-and-alerts` for more information.

 .. envvar:: MINIO_PROMETHEUS_AUTH_TYPE